jeroendoggen/galileoUantwerpen.github.io/index.md

 The boards are available for students, employees of U. Antwerpen, members of Maker community in the Antwerp Region for projects.

-# How to get acces to the  boards
+# How to get access to the  boards

 Write an email to galileo.uantwerpen@gmail.com with a description of your project, the number of boards that are requiredn and the proposed